alangfiles/alangfiles/technicalresume.md

 ---

 ### Startups.com - Senior Software Engineer
-**Tech Stack:** Javascript/TS/React/GraphQL frontend with Node.js Backend
+**Tech Stack:** Javascript, TypeScript, React, GraphQL frontend with Node.js Backend

 Built various tools for engaging startup founders.
 Worked on a highly skilled, very small team (3 engineers!) to manage 7 websites, build new products and features, and technically support at 50 person organization.
 On such a small team, being autonomous and taking ownership of products was crucial, as well as working with the whole company (from designers to CEO) to finalize specs of a product in flight.